antonia43/careercorner/cctesting-main/careercorner2/README.md

 1. Dashboard Chat (2 mins)
 ├─ AI: "What's frustrating about your job search?"
 ├─ You: "My CV isn't getting responses"
-└─ AI: "CV Analysis would suit you best because..."
+└─ AI: "CV Analysis would suit you best"
 ```

 ```